Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is mixed, with some ghost designs being perceived as more amusing than frightening, while others rely on symbolism that fails to resonate with the spirit's narrative.
+The humor in the game is mixed, with some ghost designs being perceived as more amusing than frightening, while others rely on symbolism that fails to resonate with the narrative.
+This inconsistency in humor may detract from the overall experience for some players.

 Buy Spirit Hunter: Death Mark II